 During Advent we look forward to the coming of Christ, God's gift to the world.
 And during Advent this year we will reflect on our own giving in response to God's generosity.
-Generous God, Generous Disciples is the Diocese of Chelmsford's Stewardship initiative that will run from Advent to Candelmas in February.
-But unlike previous stewardship initiatives, Generous God, Generous Disciples will continue beyond this initial three month period.
-We will use the time from Advent to Candlemas to reflect and equip ourselves as a diocesan family to put giving at the heart of our Christian discipleship for the future.
+Generous God, Generous Disciples is the Diocese of Chelmsford's Stewardship initiative that will run from Advent until Easter.
+But unlike previous stewardship initiatives, Generous God, Generous Disciples will continue beyond this initial four month period.
+We will use the time from Advent until Easter to reflect and equip ourselves as a diocesan family to put giving at the heart of our Christian discipleship for the future.
 Then throughout 2021 and beyond we will continue to support stewardship in our parishes, particularly through the work of our Mission and Stewardship Advisers.

-Your Mission and Stewardship Advisors are available to provide one ot one advice to church leaders.
+Your Mission and Stewardship Advisors are available to provide one to one advice to church leaders.
 Their details are below.

 |Barking||Revd Jeremy Fraserfirstname.lastname@example.org|

 |Bradwell||Revd Canon Mike Poweremail@example.com|